-How We Got StartedFestival Fairbanks, Inc. was originally created by Resolution #1858 adopted unanimously by the Fairbanks City Council on October 6, 1980.
+How We Got StartedFestival Fairbanks, Inc. was originally created by Resolution #1858, adopted unanimously by the Fairbanks City Council on October 6, 1980.
 The resolution directed the establishment of a non-profit community service organization to plan and hold an appropriate celebration for the Silver Anniversary of Statehood.
-Over the past 39 years, subsequent resolutions have been passed requesting Festival Fairbanks to assist or plan and facilitate various projects related to historic old Fairbanks and Interior Alaska, beautification, and/or tourism and economic development.
-Festival Fairbanks was instrumental in the recognition of the Bicentennial of the U.S. Constitution, the 50th Anniversary of the Alaska Highway, the World War II Commemorative Community activities, the Fairbanks Centennial Celebrations, and most recently the 50th Anniversary of Statehood.
+Over the past 39 years, subsequent resolutions have been passed requesting Festival Fairbanks to assist, plan, and facilitate various projects related to historic old Fairbanks and Interior Alaska, beautification, and/or tourism and economic development.
+Festival Fairbanks was instrumental in the recognition of the Bicentennial of the U.S. Constitution, the 50th Anniversary of the Alaska Highway, the World War II Commemorative Community activities, the Fairbanks Centennial Celebrations, and the 50th Anniversary of Statehood.

-Festival Fairbanks has often served as a catalyst and facilitator for economic development in Fairbanks and Interior Alaska creating and promoting such groups as the Interior Alaska Manufacturer's Association and their annual Airport Display, and the Interior Alaska Potato Exhibit.
-The interest generated from this type of activity has led the University of Alaska and several local growers into the international marketplace, with contracts being negotiated with China for shipments of disease free seed potatoes, a market that was previously an undeveloped opportunity for local growers.
+Festival Fairbanks has often served as a catalyst and facilitator for economic development in Fairbanks and Interior Alaska, creating and promoting such groups as the Interior Alaska Manufacturer's Association and their annual Airport Display, and the Interior Alaska Potato Exhibit.
+The interest generated from this type of activity has led the University of Alaska and several local growers into the international marketplace, with contracts being negotiated with China for shipments of disease-free seed potatoes.
+This market was previously an undeveloped opportunity for local growers.

-Festival Fairbanks was officially designated by the Fairbanks City Council through Resolution No. 3421, to: "plan, organize, develop and coordinate commemorative activities for the Centennial of the City of Fairbanks."
+The Fairbanks City Council officially designated Festival Fairbanks through Resolution No. 3421 to: "plan, organize, develop and coordinate commemorative activities for the Centennial of the City of Fairbanks."

 As a result of this assignment, several capital projects came to fruition, and a very special relationship was born.